 Mixed Literature Resources

 Struggling to find cheap college text books?
 These resources collected by Nick may help: The Top 5 Sites To Find Your College Textbooks.
 Are you a medical student who’s looking for resources online?
 Have a look through Jackson’s list of The Best Reference Sites For Medical Students.
 Maybe you need to improve your writing and homework?
-I wrote about 7 Online Resources To Help You Improve Your Writing and Where To Research Material For Your Homework.
+I wrote about Where To Research Material For Your Homework.

 Finally, you may also find Ken’s article on 10+ Web Tools To Save Your Butt In School very helpful.